|Causes Symptoms Diagnosis Home care|

 Any type of breathing difficulty is a medical emergency and should be seen to by a veterinarian urgently.

 Your veterinarian will perform a complete physical examination of your cat including listening to the heart and lungs for signs of heart abnormalities or fluid build-up in or around the lungs.
 He will obtain a medical history from you including the onset of symptoms, any medications your cat has recently had, any underlying medical conditions.

 - Complete blood count, biochemical profile, and urinalysis to look for signs of anemia, infection or organ dysfunction.

-- X-Rays or ultrasound may be performed to evaluate the heart, liver, and lungs for signs of enlargement, fluid, tumours, hernia or obstruction.
+- X-Rays or ultrasound to evaluate the heart, liver, and lungs for signs of enlargement, fluid, tumours, hernia or obstruction.